menandmice/micetro_docs/guides/user-manual/dns_servers.rst

 Define Work Set
 ---------------

-It is possible to define a Work Set for servers.
+It is possible to define a Work Set for servers in the Management Console.
 A Work Set contains a subset of all of the servers in the system and when a Work Set is active, only the servers in the Work Set are visible and the zones on the servers in the Work Set are the only zones visible.
 This feature is useful when many servers are defined, but you only work with a small number of them on a day-to-day basis.

 To define a Work Set, do the following: